shirok/Gauche-makiki/README.md

                             ; Send back a redirection message using Location ; header.
-URI can be an absolute uri or ; just a path component; in the latter case, ; protocol, host and port compoents are ; automatically added.
+URI can be an absolute uri or ; just a path component; in the latter case, ; protocol, host and port components are ; automatically added.

 These procedures return after the entire message is sent.
 If an error